kr55/ssrs-reports-migration-wizard-docs/docs/getting-started.md

 ## Updating Data Source Connection Strings ![BETA](https://img.shields.io/badge/status-BETA-blue)

-**SSRS Reports Migration Wizard** now includes an optional step to update data source connection strings during the migration process.
+SSRS Reports Migration Wizard now includes an optional step to update data source connection strings during the migration process.
 This is particularly useful when migrating reports and datasets from a source server to a target server that uses different connection details.

 ### How It Works

 1. **Fetch Data Sources**
-   On the next screen, click the **Fetch Data Sources** button.
-The wizard will scan the selected items and populate a grid with all connections that can be updated.
+On this screen, click the Fetch Data Sources button.
+The wizard will scan the selected SSRS items (from previous screen) and populate a grid with all connections that can be updated.

 <img src="../media/fetch-data-sources.gif" style="width:75%; height:75%">

-3. **View and Manage Connections**
+2. **View and Manage Connections**
-   The grid displays the *Extension*, *Connection String*, and *Credential Retrieval* method for each data source.
-   - Click **edit** link, which allows you to modify the connection.
+The grid displays the Extension, Connection String, and Credential Retrieval method for each data source.
+Click the Edit link in the "Manage" column, which allows you to modify the connection.
+ ""Convert to shared data sources if connection exists"" - If this option is selected, the wizard will attempt to convert embedded data sources in reports to shared data sources during deployment, provided a shared data source with the same connection details is available in the selected SSRS items for deployment.

 4. **Update Properties**
-   When you click **edit**, a new dialog box appears.
+    When you click ""edit"", a new dialog box appears (labeled "Manage Connection Properties").
 Here you can:
+   - Review the Shared Data Source(s) using this connection and Report(s) using this connection as an embedded data source.
-   - Review and update the original connection string
+   - Modify the Connection String.
-   - Specify new credentials (e.g., Windows credentials or a user name and password)
+   - Specify Credentials (e.g., Windows credentials or a user name and password) under "Log into the data source".
-   - Save the changes
+   - Click Save to apply the changes.

     <img src="../media/update-connection-string.png" style="width:75%; height:75%">

 ### Important Notes
+- The SSRS Reports Migration Wizard cannot retrieve passwords from embedded data sources on the source server.
+It is therefore essential to manually manage and input the connection strings with their corresponding passwords on this screen.
 - The *Dependent Objects* shown in the grid are those that have a connection embedded within them.
 These objects are directly using this connection.
 - The changes you make are **not committed to the target server** until the wizard completes the migration.
 - If no connections are found for the selected items, a message box will inform you that there are no connections available for update.

+Optionally, check the box to "Try to convert report's embedded data sources referring to this connection to shared data sources."
+This is an intelligent feature of the tool that automatically updates embedded data sources to shared data sources during the migration.

 ## Review and Confirm